-We study the cognitive development of infants and young children.
-The major focus of our work lies on children’s abilities to take and understand other people’s point of view.
-For example, how does a toddler come to learn that others may not be able to see or be familiar with what she herself sees or knows?
-One important idea that has guided our research is that children’s ability to engage in joint attention with others is critical for their understanding of perspectives.
+The USC Minds in Development lab studies the origins and early formation of social cognition in infants and young children.
+In particular, we look at concepts like perspective-taking and problem solving.
+The major focus of our research is examining children’s abilities to adopt and understand other people’s point of view.
+For example, how does a toddler come to understand that others may not have seen what she herself saw a moment ago?
+Our research is driven by the notion that children’s ability to engage in joint attention with others is critical for their understanding of perspectives.